NanoFlow: Towards Optimal Large Language Model Serving Throughput: Analysis

-Optimal throughput (measured by token/s) can be achieved when the most limited resource is fully utilized.
-In the compute-bound case, using Equation~\ref{eq:t-compute}, the optimal throughput of the system is derived as:
+Optimal throughput (measured in token/s/GPU) is achieved when the most limited resource, i.e. compute, is fully utilized.
+By applying Equation~\ref{eq:t-compute}, the system's optimal throughput is:

-Therefore, the optimal throughput depends \textbf{only} on the GPUs' aggregated computing power for the corresponding data type and the number of parameters in the model.
-Other factors, including the GPU memory size, bandwidth, the data type of the model, or the length of prefill/decode, do not affect the optimal throughput substantively.

-For serving the LLaMA-2 70B model on $8\times$A100 GPUs, for instance, the optimal throughput is:
+In the compute-bound regime, the optimal throughput depends \textit{solely} on the aggregate computational capacity of the GPUs for the specific data type and the number of parameters in the model.
+Notably, other factors, including the GPU memory size, bandwidth, model data type, or the length of prefill and decode phases, do not have a significant impact on achieving optimal throughput.
+We measure the GPU compute capacity by profiling the state-of-the-art GEMM vendor library, CUTLASS\cite{Thakkar_CUTLASS_2023}.
+For example, when serving \lm{}-2 70B on $8\times$A100 GPUs, the profiled peak $Compute$ is $280$ TFLOPS for FP16, and the $P_{Model}$ is $70$B. Substituting these into Equation 5, yields to an optimal throughput of $1857$ tokens/s/GPU.